guziy/pylibrmn/README.md

      . s.ssmuse.dot devtools
      . s.ssmuse.dot diagtools ###Not necessary for using pylibrmn but used for unit testing

+The following shortcuts were reported to work on UQAM servers (May 2017):

+     . s.ssmuse.dot fulldev-gcc-46 rmnlib-dev

 To run the tests in ipython: